Chicago shooting suspect fired at officer from point-blank range, shocking video shows

 The CPD video begins by showing the suspect walking along the sidewalk wearing a white sweatshirt that covers his head at parts of the clip.
 It then shows another person, identified by police as the victim, across the street from the suspect.

-The suspect walks out of the camera’s view and seconds later, the sound of at least one shot being fired can be heard.
+The suspect walks out of the camera’s view and, seconds later, the sound of at least one shot being fired can be heard.

 OVER 90 CHICAGO SHOOTINGS REPORTED ALONG AREA EXPRESSWAYS SO FAR THIS YEAR, POLICE SAY

-The video then cuts of police trying to stop the suspect as he is walking along the sidewalk.
+The video then cuts off to police trying to stop the suspect.
 Despite officers’ multiple attempts to get him to stop or to get his attention, he keeps walking.
-Police can be heard repeatedly telling him to, "Drop it."
+Police can be heard repeatedly telling him, "Drop it!"

-The officers keep following after the suspect as he walks alongside a building and into an alleyway, where a police vehicle intercepts him, the footage shows.
+The officers keep following the suspect as he walks alongside a building and into an alleyway, where a police vehicle intercepts him, the footage shows.

 A different officer’s body-worn camera provides the view of the cops who arrive in the vehicle and block the suspect’s path.